romz-pl/yumbo/doc/yumbo.md

 ## :green[Source code]
-The programme is implemented in Python.
-The source code is available in the GitHub repository [Yumbo](https://github.com/romz-pl/yambo/).
+Yumbo is implemented in Python.
+The source code is available in the GitHub repository as **open source** under the MIT license [Yumbo](https://github.com/romz-pl/yambo/).